spryker/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/computop/computop-integration-into-a-project.md

 To enable the test mode, in `\SprykerEco\Service\ComputopApi\Mapper\ComputopApiMapper::getDescriptionValue()`, add `Test:0000` to the beginning of the transaction description.

-You can find Computop test cards at [Test Cards EN](https://developer.computop.com/display/public/DOCCT/Test+Cards+EN).
+You can find Computop test cards at [Test Cards](https://developer.computop.com/display/EN/Test+Cards).